szabgab/perlmaven.com/sites/en/pages/sorting-arrays-in-perl.md

 The way `sort` works in Perl is that it goes over every two elements of the original array.
 In every turn it puts the value from the left side into the variable `$a`, and the value on the right side in the variable `$b`.
-Then it calls a <b>comparison function</b>.
+Then it calls a **comparison function**.
 That "comparison function" will return -1 if the content of `$a` should be on the left, 1 if the content of `$b` should be on the left, or 0 if it does not matter as the two values are the same.

-By default you don't see this comparison function and <b>sort</b> compares the values according to the ASCII table, but if you want, you can write it explicitly:
+By default you don't see this comparison function and **sort** compares the values according to the ASCII table, but if you want, you can write it explicitly:

 ```perl